-About 1 month ago, another user wrote: "For any newcomers: this stuff is absolutely no joke.
+About one year ago, another user wrote: "For any newcomers: this stuff is absolutely no joke.
 It's not harmless and the wd [withdrawal] is definitely not like caffeine.
 I've cold turkey'd caffeine before and I had a slight headache for a couple hours.
 I definitely have never woken up in a pool of my own sweat from not having my caffeine. ...
 This stuff is a drug.
 A serious drug.
 And it's super freakin addictive.
 Extracts, powder, or in my case, capsules...it doesn't matter.
 Yes some forms are more addictive than others but the WD is hellacious no matter how you're taking it." (emphasis original).

-About 1 month ago, another user wrote: "This stuff is a drug, and dangerous!
+About one year ago, another user wrote: "This stuff is a drug, and dangerous!
 I started taking it because of all the good things I heard and read about it.
 I've never been addicted to or dependent on anything before, but this stuff has totally taken control of my life." (emphasis added).

-Less than a month ago, another user wrote: "I finally realized a few weeks ago how much of a negative impact kratom was having on my life.
+About one year ago, another user wrote: "I finally realized a few weeks ago how much of a negative impact kratom was having on my life.
 I noticed myself planning my whole day around my doses and making sure when I left the house I'd bring an extra dose with me in a shaker bottle.
 It was heavily affecting my mood overall, but especially in public settings.
 I did not want to leave my house most days even if I did dose."

+- 44. This Internet forum is filled with similar accounts.
+The stories are - 26 consistent well-meaning people who were looking to feel better, in mind body and - 27 spirit, by taking an "herbal supplement," only to end up with an opioid-like - 28 addiction.

+CLASS ACTION COMPLAINT - JURY TRIAL DEMANDED

-- 41. This Internet forum is filled with accounts just like these.
-The stories are consistent well-meaning people who were looking to feel better, in mind body and spirit, by taking an "herbal supplement," only to end up with an opioid-like addiction. - 42.
-What is particularly insidious about kratom is that, at the early stages, many users are unaware of its negative side effects and its addictive potential, so when they begin to experience the malaise of addiction they do not attribute it to the kratom.
-Rather, they take more of the substance thinking that it is helping them with their malaise. - 43.
-As these accounts make clear, the addictive potential of kratom is a material fact to reasonable consumers which would help inform their purchase and consumption decisions.
-Defendant's products have no information, whatsoever, that kratom is similar to an opioid, is habit-forming, and that regular use will result in opioid-like dependency, with withdrawal symptoms similar to those of traditional opioids. - 44.
-Consumers who knew the truth about kratom may not have purchased Defendant's Products or would have paid less than they did for them.
+What is particularly insidious about kratom is that, at the early stages, 45.
+2 many users are unaware of its negative side effects and its addictive potential, so when they begin to experience the malaise of addiction they do not attribute it to the 4 kratom.
+Rather, they take more of the substance thinking that it is helping them with their malaise.
+5

+As these accounts make clear, the addictive potential of kratom is a 46. material fact to reasonable consumers which would help inform their purchase and consumption decisions.
+Defendant's products have no information, whatsoever, that kratom is similar to an opioid, is habit-forming, and that regular use will result in opioid-like dependency, with withdrawal symptoms similar to those of traditional opioids.

+Consumers who knew the truth about kratom may not have purchased 47.
+Defendant's Products or would have paid less than they did for them.